Bloc/portfolio-iro/_portfolio/blocchat.md

 published: true
 ---

-ChatterBox — originally titled BlocChat — was a way to build a more complex web application using the skills I learned in the BlocJams project.
-The big difference was that ChatterBox uses a JavaScript based back-end, Firebase, provided by Google.
-This was a fantastic motivating factor, because with a database the site didn't simply have to look and feel dynamic, it could actually serve up and save off content to be truly dynamic.
+ChatterBox — originally titled BlocChat — was a project designed to add an element of complexity to architectures and technologies that I am already familiar with.
+The big difference between it and previous Angular projects was that ChatterBox uses a JavaScript based back-end – Firebase – provided by Google.
+This was a fantastic motivating factor, because, with a database, the site didn't simply have to look and feel dynamic, it could actually serve up and save off content.
 Firebase made it very easy to create something that just works!

 ---